ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2015-04-22-ibeacons-alone-dont-make-for-great-ux-and-all-about-eye-tracking.md

 ---
 layout: post
-title: "iBeacons alone don't make for great UX" & "All about Eye Tracking"
+title: 2015 Apr-"iBeacons alone don't make for great UX" & "All about Eye Tracking"
 snippet: UPDATE - We are WAY above capacity.
 If you aren't on the list, we are afraid it will not be ...
 ---
 38 participants